Punxsutawney Phil sees his shadow, declares 6 more weeks of winter

 It was a chilly morning in Punxsutawney, Pennsylvania, when Phil emerged at 7:22 a.m., with temperatures around 12 F being reported at the time.

 Each year on Feb.
-2, a crowd of thousands of faithful followers converges on this small town in western Pennsylvania and eagerly awaits this famous prognosticating groundhog to emerge from his burrow at Gobbler’s Knob.
+2, thousands of faithful followers converge on this small town in western Pennsylvania to eagerly await this famous prognosticating groundhog to emerge from his burrow at Gobbler’s Knob.

 Since making his first prediction in 1887, Phil has been right only 39% of the time, according to the Stormfax Weather Almanac.
 The National Oceanic and Atmospheric Administration's National Centers for Environmental Information also ran their own study from 2012 to 2021 and determined that Phil was right only 40% of the time.